-Our manager is an experienced, thoughtful practitioner with a strong history of working with children with complex, attachment histories.
+Our manager is an experienced, thoughtful practitioner with a strong history of working with children with complex attachment histories and learning disabilities.
 Therefore, our staff are led by this experience and are trained to work within this environment.
 This means that staff are attuned to children's behaviours and intervene sensitively when children present with anxieties or concerns.

-Children's voices are heard - we respond individually, and we understand their specific, holistic needs.
+Children's voices are heard in the manner which they are able to communcate-we respond individually, and we understand their specific, holistic needs.
 These needs are carefully assessed before they join the home - key work staff in partnership with a trained therapist deliver a clear, thoughtful Admissions Assessment.
-This means we understand each child's behaviour pattern, attachment history and can begin working on what they will require before they move.
+This means we understand each child's diagnosis or presentation, their behaviour pattern, attachment history and can begin working on what they will require before they move.
 Our work with staff is restorative so that children can understand the consequences to their behaviour and work towards goals set to assist them to flourish in our care.

-Staff training is ongoing and dynamic; our therapist works with staff to understand the needs of each child.
+Staff training is ongoing and dynamic; our therapist works with the multiagency team around the child and with our staff to understand the needs of each child.
 Therefore, they can ensure regular workshops are delivered to staff to embed key education around attachment and healthy relational communication.
 Therapy needs assessments are undertaken once each child is settled to further educate our staff.